 Canadian employers should not be overly concerned with points two and three either because at present time (2013) tens of thousands of Canadian employers, big and small, take advantage of the Temporary Foreign Workers Program and language and soft-skills issues do not appear to be a major problem at all.

-In the course of preparation for LMO application Canadian employers normally do the following:
+In the course of preparation for LMIA application Canadian employers normally do the following:

 The Temporary Foreign Worker Program (TFWP) enables employers to hire foreign workers on a temporary basis to fill immediate skills and labour shortages, when Canadian citizens and permanent residents are not available to do the job.

-Human Resources and Skills Development Canada (HRSDC)/Service Canada is responsible for assessing applications from employers requesting to hire temporary foreign workers (TFW), and issues a labour market opinion (LMO) on the likely impact these TFWs would have on the Canadian job market.
+Human Resources and Skills Development Canada (HRSDC)/Service Canada is responsible for assessing applications from employers requesting to hire temporary foreign workers (TFW), and issues a Labour Market Impact Assessment (LMIA) on the likely impact these TFWs would have on the Canadian job market.

 There are several streams within the Temporary Foreign Worker Program.
 Requirements for those programs and assessment process for each individual stream may vary slightly however the basic assessment factors are set out in the Immigration and Refugee Protection Act and Regulations and they apply to all TFW program streams and programs.